kubernetes/kops/docs/networking/ipv6.md

 Public and utility subnets are expected to be dual-stack.
 Subnets of type `Private` are expected to be IPv6-only.
 There is a new type of subnet `DualStack` which is like `Private` but is dual-stack.
-The `DualStack` subnets are used by default for the control plane and APIServer nodes.
+Prior to kOps 1.29, `DualStack` subnets are used by default for bastion servers, the control plane, and APIServer nodes.

 IPv6-only subnets require Kubernetes 1.22 or later.
 For this reason, private topology on an IPv6 cluster also requires Kubernetes 1.22 or later.